-NOTE The tongue need only be tested if the material from which it is made or its thickness, or both, differs from that of the upper material.
+The tongue need only be tested if the material from which it is made or its thickness differs from that of the upper material.

-When determined in accordance with ISO 20344:2011, 6.3, the tear strength of the tongue shall be in accordance with Table 16.
+When determined in accordance with ISO 20344:2011, 6.3, the tear strength of the tongue shall be in accordance with Table 14.

 Type of material Minimum force N

 Leather 36

-Coated fabric and textiles 18
+Coated fabric and textile 18

-Table 16 - Minimum tear strength of tongue
+Table 14 - Minimum tear strength of tongue

-When leather tongues are tested in accordance with ISO 20344:2011, 6.9, the pH value shall be not less than 3,2.
-If the pH value is below 4, the difference figure shall be less than 0,7.
+When leather tongues are tested in accordance with ISO 20344:2011, 6.9, the pH value shall be not less than 3,2 and, if the pH value is below 4, the difference figure shall be less than 0,7.

-When determined in accordance with the test method described in ISO 17075, the quantity of chromium VI in footwear containing leather shall not exceed 3,0 mg/kg.
+When determined according to the test method described in ISO 17075, the quantity of chromium VI in footwear containing leather shall not exceed 3,0 mg/kg.